thalextech/thalex_py/README.md

 The example_options.py and example_rolls.py are examples of how you might want to quote those instruments.

+example_taker.py is a simple taker for one instrument that keeps trying to take with a defined pnl, until a desired position is entered into.

 Keep in mind that the examples are not meant to be out of the box money printers, they just illustrate what an implementation of a trading strategy could look like.